pheyvaer/semantic-chess-js/README.md

 In the example below we load a game from its url.
 We also need to provide the WebId of the current user, so the game know when a move is valid.
 Furthermore, the base URL that is used for new moves is also provided.
+This can either be a string or a function that returns a string.

 ```JavaScript
 const Loader = require('./index').Loader;